What Do Employees Want in a Wellness Program?

 Psychology teaches us that a person can be consciously aware that daily stretching is a health benefit to their body, but without coaching, tools, or support, they’ll likely not act on it.

 When implementing a wellness program, it’s imperative to reduce potential deterrents and build initiatives into daily routines.
-The nature of the workplace is fast-paced and task-oriented, so wellness initiatives that are inconvenient or irrelevant to the population will reduce employee participation.
+The nature of the workplace is fast-paced and task-oriented, so wellness initiatives that are inconvenient or irrelevant to the population reduces employee participation.